FNNDSC/pfstate/README.rst

 .. code-block:: html

-        [--test <directive>]
+        [--state <directive>]
-        If specified, return some test states.
-Usually this is some path into an internal test state tree.
-If the <directive> is the actual text 'tree', then return the test object representation of itself.
+        If specified, return some state detail.
+Usually this is some path into an internal state tree node.
+If the <directive> is the actual text 'tree', then return the entre state object representation

         [--msg '<JSON_formatted>']
         An optional JSON formatted string exemplifying how to get and